Pancreatic Cancer: The Basics

 Often, these treatments are used:

 - Surgery is only for patients with small tumors who are likely to do well.
-Surgery should be followed by chemotherapy or radiation.
-Some patients have chemotherapy and radiation and then have surgery if the tumor has shrunk enough.
+Surgery is often followed by chemotherapy or radiation.
+Some patients have chemotherapy and radiation and then have surgery if the tumor has gotten small enough.

-- Radiation, the use of high-energy x-rays to kill cancer cells, is used to keep the cancer from coming back.
+- Radiation is the use of high-energy x-rays to kill cancer cell.
+It is used to keep the cancer from coming back (called recurrence).

 This article is a basic guide to pancreatic cancer.
 You can learn more about your type of pancreatic cancer and treatment by using the links below.